Let’s Bust Some Common Weight Loss Myths

 Fact: If you believe that you can eat all you want if you’re sweating it out in the gym to burn those calories, you are mistaken.
 To lose weight, your body must be in a state of “negative energy balance” for a consistent period of time.
 This means that the amount of calories your body expends must be greater than your calorie intake.

 For a healthy weight loss, your body also requires essential nutrients, which are obtained by following a healthy diet.
-Also, in order to recover from the wear and tear your body undergoes when you exercise, getting the right nutrition may help with faster recovery and might enhance your weight loss progress.
-When it comes to losing weight, a 80/20 approach of diet and exercise works well.
+Since your body undergoes wear and tear when you exercise, the right nutrition may help with faster recovery and might enhance weight loss.
+When it comes to losing weight, an 80/20 approach to diet and exercise works well.

 Myth: Giving up carbs will make you lose weight faster

 Fact: It is a common myth that giving up carbs will lead to automatic weight loss.
 However, you must know that carbs are not your enemy.
 It is the type of carbs that matter.
 If you regularly consume refined carbohydrates in the form of sugar sweetened beverages, doughnuts, pastries, chocolates, pizza, and other fast foods, you should reconsider having them on an occasional basis.

 The type of carbs that you should focus on instead are complex carbs, such as those coming from whole grains, millets, legumes, beans, fruits, vegetables, and low fat dairy products.
 Some of these foods also contain nutrients like fiber, which increase your satiety levels, keep your gut healthy, and thereby may assist in fat loss.